 Many towns have parades on Memorial Day.
 Take a little time out from your day off and go participate in your town’s Memorial Day events.
 There will be plenty of veterans there that you can thank too.

-Huntersville is apparently doing a ceremony, here’s more information.
+Huntersville is holding a celebration and ribbon cutting for Veterans Park, here’s more information.

 Mooresville is doing the field of flags, here’s more information.